 After Bangkok we head north to Ching Mai.
 This is when I started to love Thailand.
 Chiang Mai was beautiful, and it was nice to be out of the busy city.
 Visiting the temples and elephant rescue farms were unforgettable experiences!
 I highly recommend the elephant farm be one of your main activities while in Thailand, these animals are incredible!
 (Note: if you want to ride elephants make sure it is bare back!!
 Having a seat or crate on the elephant really hurts the animal!).
 Along with beautiful mountain top temples and the animals in Chiang Mai there were also super fun and yummy little hole in the wall restaurants and bars everywhere near our hotel and the people were very friendly.
 Great food and great experience.

 After having three nights in the busy city of Bangkok, and 4 nights in the more laid back jungle feel of Chiang Mai, we were very excited to hop on a little plane and head south part of Thailand, Phuket.
 THIS IS A MUST GO!
-In my top 3 locations I have ever been!
 Right on the water with so many activities, day trips to other smaller islands, restaurants, bars, everything!
 One bummer is it is definitely becoming extremely touristy, so the main downtown area has almost as many tourist as locals if not more.
 You are not getting the traditional “Thailand culture” here.
 HOWEVER, very fun, spend the days by the beach, jet skiing, diving, shopping in the little shops, and remember, everything is very inexpensive!!
 Nightlife: Bangla Road!
-Coolest pedestrian only party street I have ever been!
+Super cool pedestrian only party street.
 Super touristy but so much fun.
-(If you are really open and wanting something different.. check out the lady boy shows, I suggest a drink or 2 or 5 before).
+(If you are really open and wanting something different.. check out the lady boy shows, I suggest a drink or 2 before).

 To be continued. (sorry)